I-am-Jiwoo-Seo/VocabHub/README.md

 You can also find the most appeared words within a paragraph before proceeding to read to ensure you understand the core words!

+## Features
+- Text Analysis: Extracts keywords and phrases from the input text using NLP (via spaCy).
+- Translation: Translates text into multiple languages using Google Translate API.
+- Definition: finds the definition of a word using Free Dictionary API.
+- Text-to-Speech (TTS): Converts text to speech using Google Text-to-Speech (gTTS).
+- File Handling: Ability to download the translated text or the generated speech file.

+## Technologies Used
+- Python: Core language for backend processing.
+- Flask: Web framework used to create the web application.
+- spaCy: NLP library used for text analysis.
+- Pandas: Used for data manipulation.
+- Googletrans: Python wrapper for Google Translate.
+- gTTS: Google Text-to-Speech API.
+- HTML/CSS + Bootstrap: Frontend technologies for rendering templates.

 ## Installation

 ### 1. Clone the Repository